khanabid0825/Data-Cleaning-Project/README.md

 Using the MAX and MIN function, I was able to extract the highest as well as the lowest of values, in our case, the maximum as well as the minimum age.
 From a given set of values, the MAX and MIN function are useful in returning the maximun and minimum of values.

                                                 =MAX(number1, [number2], ...)

                     Where "number1, [number2], ..." represents the set of values you want to find the maximum value of.

                     For example, to find the maximum value in a range of cells A1 to A10, you would write:
                                                     =MAX(A1:A10)

                                  You can also include multiple ranges, such as:

                                                  =MAX(A1:A10, C1:C10)

                        This would find the maximum value across both ranges A1 to A10 and C1 to C10.

 In our case, the Minimum age = 10, Maximum age = 89.
 After figuring out the maximum and minimum age, I decided to divide the age column into 8 groups.

-This was achieved by using the IFS fucntion in Microsoft Excel.
+This was achieved by using the IFS function in Microsoft Excel.
+The IFS function in Microsoft Excel is a function utilized to compose multiple logical statements and return values based on what is true per the statement.

+IFS stands for "If-Then-Else-End" and works as follows:

+             IFS(logical_test1, value_if_true1, [logical_test2, value_if_true2, ...], [value_if_false])

 Using the IFS function, we pass on the following statements to return back
 ![IFS AGE](https://user-images.githubusercontent.com/123303003/215728656-4f7fd0cc-9d00-4586-834e-722f33473368.png)

-= IFS(D2 <= 19, "10-19", AND(D2 >19, D2<= 29), "20-29", AND(D2>29, D2<= 39), "30-39", AND(D2 > 39, D2 <= 49), "40-49", AND(D2>49, D2 <= 59), "50-59", AND(D2>59, D2<= 69), "60-69", AND(D2 >69, D2<=79), "70-79", D2>79, "80-89")
+               = IFS(D2 <= 19, "10-19", AND(D2 >19, D2<= 29), "20-29", AND(D2>29, D2<= 39),
+               "30-39", AND(D2 > 39, D2 <= 49), "40-49", AND(D2>49, D2 <= 59), "50-59", AND(D2>59, D2<= 69),
+               "60-69", AND(D2 >69, D2<=79), "70-79", D2>79, "80-89")
 --

-D) Making minute adjustments in the column "Primary streaming service" using filters Although most of the responders happen to be subscribed to a primary streaming service, some of the responses also mention people not having a go-to streaming service.
+D) Making minute adjustments in the column by filtering out a specific data and replacing it with a different text value Although most of the responders happen to be subscribed to a primary streaming service, some of the responses also mention people not having a go-to streaming service to listen to music.
 Just for the sake of visualization process, so as to make our data more cleaner and presentable, I decided to replace "I do not have a streaming service" with "no streaming service".
 ![FILTER STREAMING SERVICE](https://user-images.githubusercontent.com/123303003/215729971-840a19ac-3266-4f18-b478-3e3946328455.png)